Simple Apple Cake Serves 12

 This apple cake is moist and not too sweet, perfect to eat with a cup of coffee or tea.

-My best friend recently had a baby, so to surprise her I brought her some lunch and I thought I should also bring her something sweet.
+My best friend recently had a baby, so to surprise her I made her some lunch and I thought I should also bring her something sweet.
 Apples are in season at the moment so I thought an apple cake could be perfect!

 If you like this recipe please check out my other desserts here!